A team of chemists has found a way to print 3-D material that resembles living tissue.

-The scientists developed a 3D printer that squeezes out tiny water droplets into a drop of oil, creating miniature spheres with a lipid bilayer that mimics the membranes of living cells.
-They deposited these droplets in layers to create a material that can bend like muscle or communicate like neurons, as reported today (April 4) in the journal Science.
+The scientists developed a 3-D printer that squeezes out tiny water droplets into a drop of oil, creating miniature spheres with a lipid bilayer that mimics the membranes of living cells.
+They deposited these droplets in layers to create a material that can bend like muscle or communicate like neurons, as reported Thursday in the journal Science.

 "We've made a new kind of material.
 Not just a new material, but really a whole class of materials," said study co-author Gabriel Villar, a chemist at the University of Oxford, in England.
 In principle, these materials could be used to mimic any kind of living tissue, Villar told LiveScience.